April 26 – May 4.

 Our first day at the channel was spent determining the time of high tide.
 We spent the afternoon on the boat checking our depth meter every 15 minutes recording the numbers as they went up, peaked, and went back down.

 The next day we endeavored to complete the second part of our recon mission and traverse the channel in Fever, measuring water heights.
 Since we don’t have a handheld depth meter Greg tied a rope to our dinghy anchor and marked it off at inch intervals, which we planned to throw in the water at different locations and record the depth and time on our tablet.
 Of course, Fever was still motorless, so we were planning to row the 4-mile long channel.
 As soon as we moved Blue Wing closer to the mouth of the channel (out of the lee of the island) our plan started to look even more difficult than it sounded.
 The wind was up and there was no way we were going to be able to row and do everything else we wanted to do with any kind of ease.

 We pondered the situation for a little bit before I suggested that we just do it in Blue Wing.
 The top part of the channel is not quite as shallow as the bottom part and the middle part of the channel has over six feet of water (ample enough for us).
 We could follow waypoints through the top part of the channel, recording times and depths as we went, then turn around in the middle and do the same thing on the way back out.

-Finally on Saturday the rain abated and we decided to head out.
+Finally, on Saturday the rain abated and we decided to head out.
 The weather had worn us down and we were starting to feel adventured out.
-We decided to abandon our Bight of Abaco Plan and head back to Florida, but first we needed head back to Green Turtle to fuel up and water up and if we were lucky, catch the end of the festival.
+We decided to abandon our Bight of Abaco Plan and head back to Florida, but first, we needed to head back to Green Turtle to fuel up and water up and if we were lucky, catch the end of the festival.